"Our Bakugans are exhausted. I don't think they can carry us. If we want to get to the Embassy, we better start walking!" Linus Claude said.

 "It's only me here."
 Ren responded, bewildered.

 "And you – you want to be my servant?"
-Barodius asked with a chuckle.
+Barodius asked, chuckling.
 Ren should know that he had met a wicked one.
 Those piercing eyes and disdainful grin brought a clear message but Ren misinterpreted that.
-He thought that his Emperor was strict, not evil.
+He thought that his Emperor was demanding but not evil.
 He was mistaking so much!
 So he got what served him right.

 Ren had no idea about the danger imposed by lightning.
 Neither had he had experience of paralyzing pain: for a short moment, Ren thought he was dying.
 With a corner of his eye, Ren saw Linehalt falling down and shrinking into a ball.
 Then, the next wave of pain followed when his own body hit the ground.